 Hover lets users explore and learn through tooltips associated with UI elements.
 Hover and focus effects can relay which objects are interactive and also help with targeting.

-Mouse input has had the benefit of more than 25 years of refinement.
-Features such as hover-triggered tooltips have been designed to solve UI exploration specifically for mouse, pen/stylus, and keyboard input.
-With Windows Touch, UI features such as this are designed in ways that are specific to the advantages provided by touch input without compromising the user experience for other devices.
+Indirect input has had the benefit of more than 25 years of refinement.
+Features such as hover-triggered tooltips have been designed to solve UI exploration specifically for touchpad, mouse, pen/stylus, and keyboard input.
+With Windows Touch, UI features such as this are designed in ways that take advantage of the rich experience provided by touch input without compromising the user experience for other devices.

 Appropriate visual feedback during interactions with your app helps users recognize, learn, and adapt to how their interactions are interpreted by both the app and Windows 8.
 Visual feedback can indicate successful interactions, relay system status, improve the sense of control, reduce errors, help users understand the system and input device, and encourage interaction.

-Visual feedback is critical when relying on touch input for activities that require accuracy and precision based on location.
-Displaying feedback whenever and wherever touch input is detected will help the user understand any custom targeting heuristics defined by your app and its controls.
+Visual feedback is critical when the user relies on touch input for activities that require accuracy and precision based on location.
+Display feedback whenever and wherever touch input is detected, to help the user understand any custom targeting rules that are defined by your app and its controls.

-The following techniques are used to enhance the immersive experience of Windows Store app.
+The following techniques enhance the immersive experience of Windows Store apps.

 Targeting is optimized through: